ETC5523-2024/assignment-3-v2-creating-a-blog-xiaoranzhong0924/README.md

 # ETC5523 Blog Assessment

 * This is a **template** for the ETC5523 Blog Assessment.
-* The author of this blog is **Michael Lydeamore**.
+* The author of this blog is **Cristina Zhong**.
-* The URL for this blog is [https://etc5523-2023.github.io/blog-template/](https://etc5523-2023.github.io/blog-template/)
+* The URL for this blog is [https://github.com/ETC5523-2024/assignment-3-v2-creating-a-blog-xiaoranzhong0924/blob/main/blog-template.Rproj/](https://github.com/ETC5523-2024/assignment-3-v2-creating-a-blog-xiaoranzhong0924/blob/main/blog-template.Rproj/)